dschalk/monads-for-functional-javascript/README.md

 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.
 There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history of number displays, chat rooms for for each group that is formed to play the game or just to chat, and more.
 ##Similarity to Haskell Monads
+In the following discussion, "x == y" signifies that x == y returns true.
 Let M be the collection of all instances of Monad, let J be the collection of all Javascript values, including functions, instances of Monad, etc, and let F be the collection of all functions mapping values in J to monads in M. For any m, v, f, and f' in M, J, F, and F, respectively, the following relationships hold:
 ```javascript
     O.m.ret(v).bnd(f).x == f(v).x                        Left identity
     ret(v).bnd(f).x == f(v).x                            Left identity